clalleva/Reweighting_AWH/README.md

 ## arg_prob.py

-This script extract the bias applied in each timestep.
+This script calculates the corrected probability for the variable of interest, given the files for bias and weight values as obtained by  `arg_Bias.py` and the timeseries for the variable of interest.

 ### Usage